FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Preemptive Hallucination Mitigation

-We apply the adjustment only to the first decoding step, modifying ${\vh}_{N}^{(l)}$ to $\widetilde{\vh}_{N}^{(l)}$ when the classifier's confidence $\alpha$ is less than or equal to $0.3$.
-As shown in Figure~\ref{fig:intervention_results}, the intervened LMs consistently outperform the base LMs, with a higher proportion of wins favoring the adjusted outputs, with the results varying depending on LM's architecture.
+\paragraph{Results.} Figure~\ref{fig:intervention_results} summarizes the performance of \name's intervention performance on the NQ-open dataset, including both the deterministic and stochastic variants, with greedy decoding.
+The intervened LMs consistently outperform the base LMs, with a higher proportion of wins favoring the adjusted outputs.
 The deterministic intervention consistently achieves a win rate of at least 60\% in all cases, while without interventions (Base), the LMs show significantly lower performance, with wins as low as 34\%.
-On average, the winning rate of LMs with intervention across all models is 34.4\% higher than that of the base LMs.
+On average, the winning rate of LMs with intervention across all intervention models is 34.4\% higher than that of the base LMs.
+A similar trend is observed on the MedMCQA dataset; results are provided in \ref{appendix:intervention_medmcqa_results}.

 The results demonstrate that both deterministic and stochastic intervention models improve the factuality of LM's outputs.
-These finding suggest that, we can mitigate the hallucination even before it shows up in the generation of the language model.
+These finding suggest that, we can mitigate the hallucination even before it shows up in the generation of the LM.
+Additional qualitative examples are presented in Appendix~\ref{appendix:qualitative_samples}.

+We note that direct comparison with decoding-based methods such as \citep{chuang2024doladecodingcontrastinglayers} may not be directly comparable, as they assess factuality after tokens have been generated, whereas \name predicts hallucination risk before generation begins.
+Similarly, existing mitigation methods typically assess factuality and apply corrections on the generated output at different stages, including the hidden states \citep{zhang2024truthxalleviatinghallucinationsediting, li2024inferencetimeinterventionelicitingtruthful}, while \name operates purely on input-conditioned hidden states.
+Due to this fundamental difference, we focus on preemptive detection rather than methods that leverage the full generated output for mitigation.
+Our goal is to explore the feasibility and potential benefits of early intervention, which may help reduce hallucinations before they occur.

 \definecolor{orange1}{HTML}{FFA500} \definecolor{blue1}{HTML}{4682B4} \definecolor{green1}{HTML}{9ACD32}